Saturday, September 14, 2019, 8 PM

 The VETS, 1 Avenue of the Arts, Providence

-“A necessary and great American epic of our time” (Los Angeles Times)
+“A necessary and great American epic for our time” (Los Angeles Times)

 Equal parts community organizer, Elizabethan fool and bedazzled bon vivant, Taylor Mac is recognized as one of the most exciting voices in contemporary theater, and hailed for engaging diverse audiences.

-The fabulous, fierce, and unforgettable Taylor Mac appears as part of a larger artist residency co-presented by FirstWorks with the Brown Arts Initiative.
+The fabulous, fierce, and unforgettable Taylor Mac appears as part of a larger artist residency co-presented by FirstWorks with the Brown Arts Initiative, with support from the New England Foundation for the Arts and the Rhode Island Council for the Humanities.

 Performance | September 14, 8:00 PM | The Vets, 1 Avenue of the Arts, Providence | $29-69 | Get Tickets